bnadland/nanowrimo2012/system.markdown

 These Heropoints are used to buy Skillpoints and additional Feats.

 ## Equipment

+Each character gets Resource Points that are an abstract way of handling money during gameplay.

 * Weapons (Damage and Maneuverboni: Small (1d6), Medium (1d10), Large (2d6); Damage Type: Bludgeoning, Piercing, Slashing)
 * Armor (integrate into talismans?)